marceljuenemann/tiebreak/README.md

 * **FIDE compliant:** Stay up-to-date with the FIDE Tie-Break Regulations as specified in the [FIDE Handbook](https://handbook.fide.com/) section C 07
 * **Backwards compatible:** It should be possible to run calculations according to old versions of the FIDE Regulations and old versions of this library.
 Updates of this library should not automatically lead to new calculations, unless the new algorithm is selected.
 This is also important for calculating tie breaks of past tournaments. *Note: Alpha versions of this library (0.x) do not guarantee backwards compatibility*
-* **Readable:** The code is optimized for being readable and easy to understand.
+* **Readable code:** The code is optimized for being readable and easy to understand.
 Reduction of code duplication and speed of execution are only minor goals.
 * **Extensively tested:** The code should be extensively covered by unit tests.
 * **Opinionated:** The library does not try to implement every possible tie break with every possible configuration.
 Instead, the focus lies on implementing tie breaks and configurations that make the most sense to use in real tournaments.